Simulation of Active Soft Nets for Capture of Space Debris: Results

+All simulations were performed using a $10\times 10$ point mass grid and an integration step of $20\;ms$.
+Under these conditions, the simulator runs at frequencies exceeding $50\;Hz$ on a single CPU core, achieving near-real-time execution, a significant improvement over the runtimes reported in previous studies \cite{botta2020simulation}.
+This computational efficiency is a key enabler for sample-intensive control strategies such as reinforcement learning, where the cost of running high-fidelity simulators has been identified as a critical bottleneck \cite{liu2025surrogate}.

+The capture dynamics vary considerably across mechanical models and control strategies, as illustrated in Fig. \ref{f2}, which shows the three characteristic phases of Envisat capture for each tested configuration.
+Regarding the control strategy, the SMC controller maintains the desired net opening area throughout the approach, at the cost of a slower initial reorientation: the net undergoes sustained oscillations as the controller enforces the shape constraint, delaying the onset of the translational acceleration toward the target.
+The PID controller, by contrast, drives the corner satellites more aggressively, producing a faster but less regulated reorientation, with appreciable shape distortion during the capture phase.
+Regarding the mechanical model, the Shell formulation produces visibly tighter local curvatures compared to the other models, consistent with the additional bending stiffness introduced by this constitutive relation.
+The Saint-Venant and inextensible edge models exhibit flatter net geometries, reflecting the absence or reduced influence of bending resistance.

-For a more in-depth analysis, Fig. \ref{f3} showcases the trajectory taken by the four corners during capture under the Saint-Venant formulation with an SMC controller.
+For a more in-depth analysis, Fig. \ref{f3} showcases the trajectory taken by the four corners during capture under the Saint-Venant formulation with an SMC controller over a $500\;s$ simulation.

-The results show a successful example of the capture of Envisat in just under $500\,s$.
-Whilst Fig. \ref{f3}A-C show the trajectory in space both of the target and of the corners of the net, Fig. \ref{f3}D shows the time-series of the $z$ position.
-Both the net and the target start with no relative velocity between them, and the net starts reorienting itself and moving toward Envisat until capture.
-A successful capture can be verified by Envisat moving together with the net, and from the applied thrust reaching 0.
-As shown in Fig. \ref{f3}E, the fuel mass needed for this maneuver is roughly $0.5\,kg$ per satellite, for a total of $2\,kg$.
-This is well within the margin of extra fuel added on top of the amount needed for Envisat's de-orbiting, thus allowing such a task to be completed after capture.
+Figs. \ref{f3}A–C show the three-dimensional trajectories of the target and the net corner satellites, while Fig. \ref{f3}D shows the time history of the $z$ position.
+The simulation is initialized with zero relative velocity between the net and Envisat; the net subsequently reorients and translates toward the target until capture is achieved.
+Capture is confirmed by the convergence of the target and net trajectories and by the applied thrust reaching zero, indicating that no further corrective action is required.
+As reported in Fig. \ref{f3}E, the propellant consumed per satellite is approximately $0.5\;kg$, corresponding to a total of $2\;kg$ for the four-satellite system.
+This is well within the propellant margin reserved for the capture phase, leaving sufficient budget for the subsequent de-orbiting maneuver.

 However, metrics such as the time needed to achieve a capture or the success rate heavily depend on the relative start position between Envisat and the net.
 Fig. \ref{dots} shows all the tested cases when investigating a wide range of starting conditions, divided by type of controller and model used to represent the net.
 Additionally, Table \ref{tab:capture_percentage} summarizes the capture percentage, the fraction of all tested starting positions that resulted in a capture within $600\,s$.